A2D2: Volunteering can save lives

 |0

-This work, A2D2: Volunteering can save lives [Image 1 of 3], by SrA Rosemary Gudex, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, A2D2: Volunteering can save lives, by Philip Carter, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT